What is Anorexia Nervosa?

 What Causes Anorexia Nervosa?

-There’s not a singular cause for anorexia.
-Instead, there are several biological and social risk factors that make someone more likely to develop the disorder, including:
+There’s no single cause for anorexia.
+Instead, there are several biological and social risk factors that make someone more likely to develop the disorder:

 - Enduring criticism about weight or eating habits